sepsilva/devops-23-24-PSM-1231869/CA3/Part1/readme.md

 We also explore how these can be used to run specific applications, like a chat server, and have other machines connect to it.

 ## Virtual machines and their uses
-Virtual machines are a part of the virtualization concept where a single physical machine, with help from a hypervisor, can run multiple "simulated" and independent machines.
+Virtual machines are the key part of the virtualization concept where a single physical machine, with help from a hypervisor, can run multiple "simulated" and independent machines.
 These machines can have their own operating system, applications and network configurations and are typically known as Guests, while the physical machine is known as the Host.
 The hypervisors manage the resources of the physical machine and allocate them to the Guests can be of two types: Type 1 and type 2.
 Type 1 hypervisors run directly on the hardware and are more efficient, while Type 2 hypervisors run on top of an operating system and are more user-friendly.
 [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) is a popular Type 2 hypervisor and will be the main tool used in this assignment.

+For example.
+If we have only one physical computer that has enough resources, we could use a type 1 hypervisor that could run multiple virtual machines.
+Our company could have a very powerful server that runs multiple virtual machines, one for each department.
+Each department could then have their own cheap and simple computer (like a thin client) that would communicate with the server and display the virtual machine's content.
 ## Task preparation

 First, we need to install VirtualBox and create a virtual machine.